 SEER data used to calculate these survival rates includes Hispanics among patients who identify as both black and white.
 Because mesothelioma is rarer among other races, reliable survival statistics are not available.

-According to a 2015 study analyzing 13,734 pleural mesothelioma cases in the SEER database, black patients lived longer than white patients despite being less likely to undergo aggressive surgery.
+A 2015 study analyzed 13,734 pleural mesothelioma cases in the SEER database.
+It found that black patients lived longer than white patients despite being less likely to undergo aggressive surgery.
 Only 18 percent of black patients in the study had surgery, compared to 24 percent of white patients.

 Typically, mesothelioma patients who have surgery survive longer than those who do not.